allendemoura/predictor-react/README.md

 The `Header` component contributes to the overall user experience of the application by providing a consistent and user-friendly navigation interface.

-For a more detailed understanding of the component's implementation, please refer to the source code located in your project's `src/` directory.
+For a more detailed understanding of the component's implementation, please refer to the source code located in the project's `src/` directory.

 ## Pool Component